bensobkowiak/GenomicsCourse/preworkshopInstructions2.md

 Please following these instructions to download all programs and data for the course.
 You will require ~ 1GB of space to install all programs and data.

+Please create a new folder in which you will keep all the course materials and scripts (e.g., something like /Users/yourname/Documents/workshop/).

 <br>

 ## Data and Scripts